Female Friendships in Adulthood – Why Are They Hard to Make?

 A Hobby

 Another way you might find friends begins with taking time for yourself and dabbling in a hobby.
-This could be an art or fitness class, book club, whatever!
+This could be an art or fitness class, book clubs, whatever!
 You’ll be much more likely to spend time with someone if you are also doing something you enjoy together.
 Don’t have a hobby?
 Find one.
 Seriously, find one.
 I can’t tell you how much time I’ve spent just going through the motions.
 Being a mom and then being too exhausted to do anything else.
-But finding something for yourself that you truly enjoy, can actually give you more energy and make you feel alive.
-If you have a hobby, and then get bored with it, find something different.
-We aren’t prisoners to anything in our life, so keep that curiosity flowing!
+But finding something for yourself that you truly enjoy can actually give you more energy, make you feel alive, and even make you a better friend.
+If you have a hobby and then get bored with it, find something different.
+We aren’t prisoners to anything in our lives, so keep that curiosity flowing!
 Need some hobby ideas?
 Check out this massive list here.

 Local Groups

 Don’t be afraid to find online and local groups.
 There are a ton of them in categories you wouldn’t even know existed.
-I’ve even seen Facebook groups like “adult females seeking friendship” or “over 35 and sober”.
-Obviously, be careful here, but you might find a local group with someone just like you, seeking out the exact same things.
+I’ve even seen social media groups on Facebook like “adult females seeking friendship” or “over 35 and sober”.
+Obviously, be careful here, but you might find new people in a local group with someone just like you, seeking out a new beautiful friendship as well.

 I once heard someone on a podcast talking about friendships.
-One thing that opened my mind up a bit is to stop being so picky about people.
+One thing that opened my mind a bit is to stop being so picky about people.
 If someone treats you poorly, then don’t put up with it.
-But often we find people that treat us well, have many good things about them, but maybe fail (in our opinion) in a certain area.
-The point to drive home here is that we don’t have to dismiss everyone for their faults.
+But often we find people who treat us well, have many good things about them, but maybe fail (in our opinion) in a certain area.
+The good news here is that we don’t have to dismiss everyone for their faults.
 That person might still be great to go to a movie or dinner with.
 Sure, you may not want to have a weekend getaway with them, but you can likely still find great things about them that benefit you both.
 You don’t have to love every single thing about someone to do something fun with them or chat!

 Follow Through

-When you do find women that you want to spend some extra time with – actually do it.
+When you do find women that you want to spend some extra time with, put forth your best effort to actually do it.
 I know I am SO guilty of flaking out on things.
 Sometimes I’m just too tired or something unexpected comes up and I cancel last minute.
 Sometimes I’ve been so depressed and kept so many things to myself that I feel like I’ll be a bummer to be around.
 But when I force myself to go, 9 times out of 10 I feel so much better afterward.

 We Need Female Friendships

-Female friendships are important for women.
+Female friendships are a good thing.
+They’re important for women.
 Women can be catty, that’s for sure.
-That has steered me away and made me hesitant at times of other female friendships.
-And sadly, this isn’t just based on childhood, but also on what I’ve witnessed as an adult.
+That has steered me away and made me hesitant at times about other women’s friendships.
+And sadly, this isn’t just based on childhood, but also on what I’ve witnessed in older friendships.
 But being hesitant has also made me distant and feel lonely as well.
-Our happiness relies on the relationships we keep, and so I encourage you to move past the fear and give people a chance.
-You not only deserve it, but you deserve to find a new great friend!
+Our happiness relies on the relationships we keep, and so I encourage you to move past the fact that adult female friendships are hard and give new relationships a chance.
+You not only deserve it, but you also deserve to find a positive deep relationship.

 Can you relate?
-How do you make friends as an adult and do you feel pressure from others on your friend count?
+How do you make friends as an adult, and do you feel pressure from other people on your friend count?

 Always remember friends, just as the great Ice Cube once said… Chickity Check yo’ self before you wreck yo’ self.